Add to researchCarol Ann Duffy

 Carol Ann Duffy lives in Manchester and is Creative Director of the Writing School at Manchester Metropolitan University.
 She became Poet Laureate in 2009, succeeding Andrew Motion.
 Her most recent book of poetry is The Bees (2011), winner of the 2011 Costa Poetry Award and the 2011 T. S. Eliot Prize.
 In 2012, to mark the Diamond Jubilee, she compiled Jubilee Lines, 60 poems from 60 poets each covering one year of the Queen's reign.
 In the same year, she was awarded the PEN/Pinter Prize.

 Duffy’s themes include language and the representation of reality; the construction of the self; gender issues; contemporary culture; and many different forms of alienation, oppression and social inequality.
 She writes in everyday, conversational language, making her poems appear deceptively simple.
 With this demotic style she creates contemporary versions of traditional poetic forms - she makes frequent use of the dramatic monologue in her exploration of different voices and different identities, and she also uses the sonnet form.
 Duffy is both serious and humorous, often writing in a mischievous, playful style - in particular, she plays with words as she explores the way in which meaning and reality are constructed through language.
-In this, her work has been linked to postmodernism and poststructuralism, but this is a thematic influence rather than a stylistic one, for her style, as discussed above, is conservative, not experimental.
-Many critics, such as Angelica Michelis and Antony Rowland have commented on this interesting tension between style and subject matter in Duffy’s work: ‘[Duffy] might be termed “postmodern” ideologically, but not aesthetically […] tension thus ensues between the conservative form and the politicised content.
-These tensions can be analysed as productive in their very contradictoriness’ (Michelis and Rowland, The Poetry of Carol Ann Duffy, 2003).
+In this, her work has been linked to postmodernism and poststructuralism, but this is a thematic influence rather than a stylistic one: consequently, there is an interesting contrast between the postmodern content and the conservative forms.

-Deryn-Rees Jones’ brief but useful study, Carol Ann Duffy (Writers and Their Work Series, 1999), lists the many diverse influences on Duffy’s work.
+Deryn Rees-Jones’ brief but useful study, Carol Ann Duffy (Northcote House, Writers and Their Work Series, 1999), lists the many diverse influences on Duffy’s work.
 Her use of demotic, everyday language can be traced back to Wordsworth, while her interest in the dramatic monologue links her to Browning and Eliot.
 Her work also shows the influence of Philip Larkin (nostalgia and dry humour), Dylan Thomas (elements of surrealism), the Beat poets and the Liverpool poets.
-Rees-Jones comments on this eclectic mixture and its effect on Duffy’s work: ‘[T]here is an impulse towards realism running through Duffy’s work’, along with ‘her early interest in the Romantics and her journey through Modernist and Surrealist practices’.

 I shall be represented analytically and hung